komodt01/Global-Web-App-Modular/README.md

 This project is a **refactored version** of my original Terraform Global Web App deployment.
 It introduces modular infrastructure-as-code design using Terraform modules, starting with a reusable `vpc_module`.

+This modular deployment is the base infrastructure layer for my ‘Global Web App Acceleration with CloudFront, Route 53, and WAF’ project.

+This repo focuses on the core multi-region Terraform layout only (VPCs, subnets, EC2).
+Higher-level services (CloudFront, WAF, global routing) are covered in a separate project.
 ---

 ## 🧱 Modularization Goals